gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/windows-build-tools/publish-procedure.md

 The Windows Build Tools binaries are published on GitHub  [Releases](https://github.com/gnu-mcu-eclipse/windows-build-tools/releases)).

-## Update the Change log
+## Update CHANGELOG

-Open the `info/CHANGES.txt` file from `gnu-mcu-eclipse/windows-build-tools.git` and copy entries to the web git.
+Open the `CHANGELOG.txt` file from `gnu-mcu-eclipse/windows-build-tools.git` and copy entries to the web git.

 In the web git, add new entries to the [Change log]({{ site.baseurl }}/windows-build-tools/change-log/) (`pages/windows-build-tools/change-log.md`), grouped by days.

-## Update INFO

-Edit the `info/INFO.txt` file from `windows-build-tools.git` and update the latest commits.

 ## Commit the project git

-In `gnu-mcu-eclipse/windows-build-tools`, commit all changes.
+In `gnu-mcu-eclipse/windows-build-tools.git`, commit all changes.

 ## Push the build script git

-Push `gnu-mcu-eclipse/openocd-build.git` to GitHub.
+Push `gnu-mcu-eclipse/windows-build-tools.git` to GitHub.

 Possibly push the helper project too.